Wharf borer

 The wharf borer, Nacerdes melanura, belongs to the insect order Coleoptera, the beetles.
-They belong to the family Oedemeridae, which are commonly known as false blister beetles.
+They belong to the family Oedemeridae, known as false blister beetles.
 Wharf borers are present in all the states of the USA except for Florida.
 It takes about a year to develop from an egg to an adult.
-The insect is called the 'wharf borer' because the larval stage of this insect is often found on pilings and timbers of wharves, especially along coastal areas.
-The adult beetles can be identified via a black band across the end of both elytra, or wing covers.
-In addition, wharf borers can be distinguished from other members of the family Oedemeridae via the presence of a single spur on the tibia of the forelegs, and the distance between both eyes (twice the length of one eye).
-Eggs are oviposited on rotten wood where larvae hatch and burrow to feed on rotten wood.
-Adults do not feed and depend on stored energy reserves accumulated during the larval stage.
-They are considered to be a pest because they damage wood used in building infrastructures.
+The name 'wharf borer' comes from the larval stage of this insect, which often lingers on pilings and timbers of wharves, especially along coastal areas.
+The adult beetles are identifiable via a black band across the end of both elytra.
+In addition, wharf borers are distinct from other members of the family Oedemeridae due to the presence of a single spur on the tibia of the forelegs and the distance between both eyes (twice the length of one eye).
+The female beetle oviposits eggs on rotten wood, on which the larvae hatch, burrow, then feed.
+Adults do not eat and depend on stored energy reserves accumulated as a larva.
+They are considered a pest because they damage wood used in building infrastructures.

 Identification

-The female of this beetle will lay eggs in any damp, decaying timber, which has been attacked by fungus.
-The eggs are creamy white in colour, slightly curved with tapered ends.
-The larvae, also creamy white, is equipped with brown mandibles, ready to bore into the timber and feed on the wood.
-The adult insects are around 10–12 mm in length, yellowish to reddish orange in colour, with a long slender body and antennae half of its body length.
-The adult beetles can emerge from under the floor of buildings in quite large numbers, causing the occupants to think they may be being invaded by cockroaches.
-The beetles themselves are quite harmless.
-They may be distinguished from cockroaches by the black band across the end of both elytra.
-Another distinguishing feature is the three raised longitudinal lines on each wing case - a feature common to all beetles in the family Oedemeridae.
-There are only seven species of this family in the UK.
-In general, in size and form they resemble Soldier Beetles found on flowers.
+The female of this beetle will lay eggs in any damp, decaying timber which has been attacked by fungus.
+The eggs are creamy white, slightly curved with tapered ends.
+The larvae, also creamy white, are equipped with brown mandibles, ready to bore into the timber and feed on the wood.
+The adult insects are around 10–12 mm in length, yellowish to reddish-orange, with a long slender body and antennae half its body length.
+Many adult beetles can emerge from under the floor of buildings, causing the occupants to mistake them for cockroaches.
+They are distinct from cockroaches by the black band across the end of both elytra and the three raised longitudinal lines on each wing case – a trait common to all beetles in the family Oedemeridae.
+There are seven species of this family in the UK.
+They resemble Soldier Beetles found on flowers in size and form, and both groups are harmless to humans.